-Over the last two decades, forest land area in New Castle and Kent Counties has remained relatively stable, while significant losses of forest land have occurred in Sussex County.
-The large loss of forest land in Sussex County is one of driving forces behind the net-loss of forests in Delaware (US Forest Service, 2011).
+Over the last two decades, significant losses of forestland have occurred in Sussex County.
+The large loss of Sussex County forestland is one of driving forces behind the net-loss of forests in Delaware (US Forest Service, 2011).
 It also one of the driving factors in the decline of the forestry sector in the County.

 While the forestry industry in Sussex County has never been large10, the industry is an important sector for the County.
-The harvesting and processing of forest land produces a stream of income shared by timber owners, managers, foresters, loggers, truckers, and processors.
+The harvesting and processing of forestland produces a stream of income shared by timber owners, managers, foresters, loggers, truckers, and processors.
 A stable robust and diverse market for all forest products contributes to Delaware's economy and helps ensure long term sustainability of the industry.
-Land owners must have the ability to generate income from their forestland; otherwise they are much more likely to convert their forestland to other non-forest uses, such as residential development.
+Additionally, income-generating forestland makes it less likely for landowners to convert their forestland to other non-forest uses, such as residential development.